Frequently asked questions

 Can't we just build this ourselves?

 Some organizations can.
-Most underestimate what "this" actually involves: DLP rule maintenance across model provider API changes, accurate token and content logging without impacting latency, multi-tenant policy isolation, audit retention aligned to counsel-reviewed schedules, and ongoing updates as new AI tools emerge.
+It's easy to underestimate what "this" involves: DLP rule maintenance across model provider API changes, accurate token and content logging without impacting latency, multi-tenant policy isolation, audit retention aligned to counsel-reviewed schedules, and ongoing updates as new AI tools emerge.

-Mandate is purpose-built and maintained for that job.
+Mandate exists to handle exactly that job, and it's maintained as AI tools and provider APIs change.
 If your team's time is better spent on your core product or services, that's the practical reason to use Mandate rather than build it.

 What AI tools does Mandate cover?